 Your administrator will assess you two times during the year according to the rubric at the conclusion of this section.
-The first assessment will occur by December 15 and the second by June 13.
-For more information about school-specific CSC expectations, please contact your administrator.
+The first assessment begins at the start of the school year and ends December 14; the second assessment begins December 15 and ends June 12.
+Given that each school has its own unique community, please reach out to your school leader to request your school's specific CSC rubric.

-At the end of each cycle, you can view your final Commitment to the School Community score in the IMPACT database (http://impactdcps.dc.gov).
+At the end of each cycle, you can view your Commitment to the School Community score in the IMPACT database (http://impactdcps.dc.gov).
 While a conference to discuss your Commitment to the School Community score is not required, you are encouraged to reach out to your administrator with any questions or concerns.